-- 199. The process for development and passage of amendments to this Code may be initiated by: - a. a petition presented to Council, signed by at least 25% of all eligible Electors and setting out the specific area in this Code proposed for amendment; or - b. a Band Council Resolution. - 200.
-Upon receipt of an amendment proposal in accordance with the preceding section, Council shall prepare a notice that sets out: - a. a summary of the proposed amendments to this Code; - b. a statement that the full copy of the proposed amendments can be obtained at the Band administration office; and - c. a description of the amendment process. - 201.
-The notice provided for in the preceding section shall be: - a. published in the community's newsletter, delivered or mailed to Band Electors, or by separate notice delivered or mailed to all Band Electors; and - b. posted in at least one conspicuous place on each reserve. - 202.
-Electors may, within 14 days of publication of the notice outlined in section 200, provide comments concerning the proposed amendments in writing to Council. - 203.
-Following receipt of comments concerning the proposed amendments pursuant to the preceding section, the Council shall review the comments and make such changes to the proposed amendments as they deem necessary in order to arrive at a final amendment proposal. - 204.
-The Council shall submit the final amendment proposal to a Band plebiscite to be conducted in accordance with the Soda Creek Indian Band Plebiscite Code.
+- 209. The process for development and passage of amendments to this code may be initiated by: - a. a petition presented to council, signed by at least 25% of all eligible electors and setting out the specific area in this code proposed for amendment; or - b. a band council resolution - 210.
+Upon receipt of an amendment proposal in accordance with the preceding section, council shall prepare a notice that sets out: - a. a summary of the proposed amendments to this code; - b. a statement that the full copy of the proposed amendments can be obtained at the band administration office; and - c. a description of the amendment process. - The notice provided for in the preceding section shall be: - published in the community's newsletter, delivered or mailed to band electors, or by separate notice delivered or mailed to all band electors; and - b. posted in at least one conspicuous place on the reserve. - 212.
+Electors may, within 14 days of publication of the notice outlined in section 210, provide comments concerning the proposed amendments in writing to council.

-- 205. Should the majority of the votes cast at a plebiscite be in favour of the proposed amendments being brought to the Code, Council shall amend the Code accordingly. - 206.
-Elections held under the amended Code shall take place no sooner than 100 days from the Band plebiscite. - 207.
-Notwithstanding this Part, Council may, by resolution, provide for additional means of voting in an Election, including but not limited to voting by electronic means or by telephone.
+- 213. Following receipt of comments concerning the proposed amendments pursuant to the preceding section, the council shall review the comments and make such changes to the proposed amendments as they deem necessary in order to arrive at a final amendment proposal. - 214.
+The council shall submit the final amendment proposal to a band plebiscite to be conducted in accordance with the Soda Creek Indian Band Plebiscite Code. - 215.
+Should the majority of the votes cast at a plebiscite be in favour of the proposed amendments being brought to the code, council shall amend the code accordingly. - 216.
+Elections held under the amended code shall take place no sooner than 100 days from the band plebiscite.